AGENCY APPLICATION PROCESS

 - The number and age range of the children you serve

-Once the application materials have been reviewed, a TFK staff person will be in touch to let you know if your organization has been approved for partnership.
-If approved for partnerships, you will take these next steps:
+- Once the application materials have been reviewed, a TFK staff person will be in touch to let you know if your organization has been approved for partnership.
+If approved for partnership, you will take these next steps:

 - You will be required to submit a list of your board of directors.